-- 4 MAE113 can be taken in the first year if a student is not required to take MAE103. - 5 Credits required for the science core are: 1 credit in Chemistry or Biology and 1 credit in Physics. - 6 Students may take any Psychology course offered or approved by the department.
+- 6 Credits required for the science core are: 1 credit in Chemistry or Biology and 1 credit in Physics. - Z Students may take any Psychology course offered or approved by the department.

 Double Major or Combined Major

 Double Majors with other arts programmes are possible.
 Students who choose to follow a double major in psychology and one other arts programmes are required to follow the core courses for arts programmes.